ASW Handicap Chase

 The ASW Handicap Chase was a National Hunt handicap chase in England which was open to horses aged five years and older.

 It was run at Cheltenham over a distance of 4 miles and 1 furlong (6,637 metres), and was scheduled to take place each year on New Year's Day.

-The race was first run in 1953 as the Fred Withington Handicap Chase, and was last run in 2004.
+The race was first run in 1928 as the Stayers' Handicap Chase during the final week of December.
+It was renamed the Fred Withington Handicap Chase in 1952.
 From 1975 the race was sponsored by Bass and then later by Food Brokers Ltd and Intasun.

 From 1998 the race was known as the Miles Gosling Handicap, after a previous chairman of Cheltenham Racecourse who died in 1997, aged 69.